Haxorrr/vickers_red_team_tool/cockroach/README.md

 Step #4

+Run the program with 'sudo bash cockroach.sh'
+When the program is running, you will be prompted twice, once for setting the password on your newly created account and then a second time for cronjobs.
+I personally plan to implement cronjobs to stop the services running on the box, and may do some other cool things too like wipe iptables rules every now and then.

-Run the program with 'sudo bash cockroach.sh' Bada-bing bada-boom, you should now be able to SSH into the root and the specific user's accounts, and you also have the option to SSH into the newly created account.
+Bada-bing bada-boom, you should now be able to SSH into the root and the specific user's accounts, and you also have the option to SSH into the newly created account.